jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmaction.md

 ### The details contain…

-Take action when the Details column of the raised alarm(s) contains (or does not contain) one or more specific phrases.
+Take action when the **Details** column of the raised alarm(s) contains (or does not contain) one or more specific phrases.

 The Details column is as per the text displayed in the Details column of the Alarm log when the alarm is raised.
-To customize this text, see Configure \| Alarms.
+To customize this text, see [Configure \| Alarms][enterprise_cfgmonitor_alarms].

 ### The Diagnostic Server is…

 Take action when the Spotlight Diagnostic Server is as selected.

-This option is applicable to a federated system.
+This option is applicable to a [federated system][enterprise_backend_federation].
 When a Spotlight Diagnostic Server joins a federation the condition "The Diagnostic Server is…" is added to every Alarm Action rule from that Spotlight Diagnostic Server.
 Do nothing if the Alarm Action rule is specific to that Spotlight Diagnostic Server.
 If the Alarm Action rule is applicable to the federation then you can remove the condition "The Diagnostic Server is…" and delete duplicate alarm actions.

-For more information, see Federate Diagnostic Servers.

 ### The time of day is between…